 We often see selections being done simply because “that’s the system I used in my previous role” or “this is the tool I am familiar with”, leaving on the table massive potential gains with better alternative solutions, or skimp a few dollars on inexpensive tools and end up with solutions that have short lifespans and low scalability.

 These system transitions involve many people in the company and are essential to the other two shifts we discussed.
 As such, leadership is critical – these are not “engineering projects” that can be simply assigned to the CTO/IT lead.
 They demand instead the involvement of a large part of the CxO team and the CEO herself.

 Achieving a successful capital raise is an exciting time for a startup.
 However, we see many startups stumble badly as they try to scale their company by using the new money to expand their existing practices and drive growth with their existing capabilities, instead of taking a step back and thinking about the shifts needed to create a scalable organization.

 To avoid this, we recommend startups in this stage consider:

 - How to shift management focus from product features to customer processes

-- How to move from a report-centric world, to a data driven, explorer-centric
+- How to move from a report-centric world, to a data driven, explorer-centric approach

 - How to leverage best practices and partner with companies that have experience doing these changes.